LilyWayLolz/SAY-HELLO-OR-BE-DOOMED/README.md

 ###

-<p align="left">- Currently training for certifications - (BTJA & BTL1) and looking for job experience before applying to ICSE at Chiang Mai University.<br>- I'm open to collaborate with other developers who resonate with me.<br>- Practicing C, Rust, Zig, Typescript, and WASM<br>- Currently working on BLÅHAJ, Valkyria, & numerous BLÅHAJ ports.</p>
+<p align="left">• Currently training for certifications (BTJA & BTL1) and looking for job experience before applying to ICSE at Chiang Mai University.<br>• I'm open to collaborate with other developers who resonate with me.<br>• Practicing C, Rust, Zig, Typescript, and WASM<br>• Currently working on BLÅHAJ, Valkyria, & numerous BLÅHAJ ports.</p>

 ###